Marriage Proposal Letter Examples to Ask Will You Marry Me

 How long should a marriage proposal letter be?
 Toggle answer

 It should be long enough to feel personal, but not so long that the question gets buried.
-Several developed paragraphs can work well if they include memory, commitment, future and a clear proposal.
+Several well-developed paragraphs can work well if they include memory, commitment, a sense of the future, and a clear proposal.

 What should I include in a proposal letter?
 Toggle answer